ChimeraTK/DeviceAccess/doc/spec_exceptionHandling.md

   - 1.2.2 If the transfer will not be skipped, atomically increment DeviceModule::activeTransfers while still (!) holding the recovery shared lock.
   - 1.2.3 write: The check for a prevailing fault state has to be done without releasing the lock between the write to the recoveryAccessor and the check. (*)
   - 1.2.4 For skipped transfers, none of the pre/transfer/post functions must be delegated to the target accessor.
+  - 1.2.5 If an asynchronous read transfer is skipped, a pseudo value needs to be written to the cppext::future_queue of the TransferFuture.
+This will cause the TransferFuture to be ready immediatly, so postRead() is called (*).

 - 1.3 In doPreWrite() the recoveryAccessor with the version number and ordering parameter is updated, and the written flag is cleared.
   - 1.3.1 If the written flag was previously not set, the return value of doWriteTransfer() must be forced to true (data lost).

 - 1.4 In doPreRead() certain read operations are frozen in case of a fault state (see A.2.1):
   - 1.4.1 Obtain the recovery lock through DeviceModule::getRecoverySharedLock(), to prevent interference with an ongoing recovery procedure.